Posted: Nov 01 1992 | Revised: Dec 28 2018

 - What You Can Do: Filing Suit and Complaining to Government Agencies

 Your credit report includes a great deal of information:

 - Your name, current and previous addresses, date of birth, telephone numbers and employment information

 - Your credit accounts (also known as trade lines) including credit cards, loans, and mortgages, the date you opened the account, your credit limit or loan amount, the account balance and your payment history

-- Credit inquiry list showing everyone who accessed your credit report within the last two years
+- A list of credit inquiries which shows everyone who accessed your credit report within the last two years

-- Legal information such as civil judgments, tax liens, foreclosures, wage garnishment, and bankruptcies
+- Legal information including certain civil judgments, liens, foreclosures, wage garnishment, and bankruptcies

 There are three major credit bureaus (also called credit reporting agencies or CRAs):

-Under the federal Fair Credit Reporting Act (FCRA), as amended by the Fair and Accurate Transactions Act of 2003 (FACTA), you have the right to:
+Under the federal Fair Credit Reporting Act (FCRA) you have the right to:

 - Obtain a free copy of your credit report once a year.